MHickey2/EssenChelle-Oils/README.md

 ### 7. Blog Page     <a name="blogpage"></a>

 The Blog Page shows a collection of blogs with a spotlight on products being sold on the site.
-This would hopefully encourage readers to view the products page (using the content to drive sales, which is a part of the marketing strategy).
+This would hopefully encourage readers to view and potentially buy products from the products page (using the content to drive sales, which is a part of the marketing strategy).
 The sidebar gives a brief introduction to the blogs.
 There is a link within the sidebar to an accredited site with more comprehensive information on individual essential oils.
 It also shows the titles for the latest available Blogs.

 <br>